mitshell/corenet/README.md

 ------------

 After all dependencies have been installed, there is no further installation needed.
-The *corenet.py* file can be launched as is from the command line.
+The *corenet.py* file can be launched as is from the command line, after adapting its main settings.

 Launch